"Your own Self-Realization is the greatest service you can render the world."

 Letting Go of Control: In daily life, we often seek control over outcomes, situations, and even people.
 Non-dual teachings invite us to see that this sense of control is an illusion constructed by the ego.
 True surrender is trusting the flow of life and recognizing that everything unfolds according to a deeper, universal intelligence.

-Dissolving the Ego: The ego, the sense of an individual “I” that believes it is separate from the rest of existence, is seen as the root of suffering in non-duality.
+Dissolving the Ego: The ego, the sense of an individual “I” that believes it is separate from the rest of existence, is seen as the root of suffering.
 Surrendering the ego means realizing that our true identity is not the body or mind, but the infinite awareness in which all experiences arise and fade away.

 Embracing What Is: Surrender also involves embracing the present moment fully, without resistance.
 This doesn’t mean passive resignation but active, open acceptance of life as it is—free from judgment, preference, or aversion.
 By aligning ourselves with the flow of existence, we come into harmony with life itself.